-In addition to the usual certification requirements, plaintiffs seeking to commence a claim for secondary market disclosure must obtain leave of the Court to start such a claim.
-In order for leave to be granted, the Court must be satisfied that the action is brought in good faith and that there is a reasonable possibility that the action will be resolved at trial in favour of the plaintiff.
+In addition to the usual certification requirements, plaintiffs seeking to commence a claim for secondary market disclosure must obtain leave of the court to start such a claim.
+In order for leave to be granted, the court must be satisfied that the action is brought in good faith and that there is a reasonable possibility that the action will be resolved at trial in favour of the plaintiff.
 Both the plaintiff and defendant are permitted to file affidavit evidence setting out the material facts on which each intends to rely.
-Consequently, unlike in most class actions, the plaintiffs in secondary market disclosure cases must satisfy the Court, on admissible evidence, of the merits of their claim at an early stage.